kemckinnmsft/AIPBlogDrafts/DiscoveringSensitiveDataToday.md

 Get-AIPScannerConfiguration
 ```

 Next, you can configure the repositories you want to scan.
 I recommend configuring these with the **-SetDefaultLabel** property set to **Off**.
-That way, when/if you set a default label in your global policy, your scanner will not start ot classify items inappropriately.
+That way, when/if you set a default label in your global policy, your scanner will not start to classify items inappropriately.

 ```PowerShell
 Add-AIPScannerRepository -Path \\Fileserver\Documents -SetDefaultLabel Off